 Integrated Project Delivery

 Integrated project delivery (IPD) fully integrates project teams to take advantage of the knowledge of each team member to maximize project success.
-This form of delivery allows the owner, Designer, and constructor to collaborate and align to achieve the best result.
+This form of delivery allows the owner, architect, and constructor to collaborate and align to achieve the best result.
 IPD allows for up-front collaboration, which can allow for greater innovation and fewer change orders and RFIs — helping keep the project on budget and on schedule.
 Before the project starts, you will be able to identify potential problems and find solutions.
 IPD gives you the chance to communicate openly and be more transparent.
 By being able to communicate and work toward one common goal, means it is rare that there are misunderstandings.

 Design + Build